Perai: Demographics

+As of 2020, Perai was home to a population of 16,150.
+Ethnic Chinese comprised over 33% of the population, followed by Indians and Malays at about 25% each.
+Industrialisation has created a substantial non-citizen community at Perai, constituting close to 16% of the population.

 Economy

-The Perai Industrial Estate is home to numerous multinational and local firms.
+The Perai Free Industrial Zone is home to numerous multinational and local firms.
 The major local companies within the area include Malayan Sugar, Ann Joo Resources, Southern Steel, Harvik Rubber and Soon Soon Oilmills.
 Notably, Malaysia's oldest steel mill and the country's largest sugar refinery, owned by Ann Joo Resources and Malayan Sugar respectively, are situated within the industrial estate.
 The multinational companies within the area include Mattel, Pensonic, Hitachi, Mitsuoka, Chevron and Honeywell Aerospace.

 Meanwhile, the Port of Penang, which operates two facilities within Perai, provides logistical connectivity to these heavy industries.
 Perai's industries are among the major contributors to the dry-bulk volume in the town's port facilities, which also handle shipments of coal and scrap metal.

 Transportation

 Land

 Jalan Perusahaan Perai is the main thoroughfare within the heart of Perai proper.
 The road is linked to the Prai River Bridge, which spans the width of the Perai River between Perai and Butterworth.
 Meanwhile the North–South Expressway runs through the neighbourhood of Seberang Jaya.

 The Penang Bridge, opened in 1985, connects Perai with Gelugor on Penang Island.

 Rapid Penang buses 701, 703, 709 and 801 serve the residents of Perai, connecting the town with Butterworth, Bukit Mertajam and Nibong Tebal.
 In addition, Rapid Penang operates Bridge Express Shuttle Transit (BEST) bus services towards Bayan Lepas on Penang Island, catering mainly to industrial workers, as well as an interstate bus service to the town of Sungai Petani in the neighbouring state of Kedah.